-- Clear explanation of social distancing measures in place at hotel, and frequent sharing of updates
+- Clear explanation of social distancing measures in place at the hotel and frequent sharing of updates

-- Information on safety of employees is shared with guests as well, to ensure that they are aware that the entire community’s welfare is being safe-guarded, with no stone left unturned
+- Information on the safety of employees is shared with guests as well to ensure that they are aware that the entire community’s welfare is being safeguarded, with no stone left unturned covid-19 hotels

-A: With a pandemic like COVID-19, we’re entering into uncharted territory as it is a continuously evolving situation that is affecting everyone globally, while also challenging our very perception or pre-existing notions of crisis communications.
-However, we can still begin to develop crisis comms strategies both in preparation for potential impact, and in response to an incident.
-We need to be decisive, acting quickly and proactively, develop the following materials, to ensure we are equipped as best as possible for all scenarios.
+A: With a pandemic like COVID-19, we’re entering uncharted territory as it is a continuously evolving situation that is affecting everyone globally while also challenging our very perception or pre-existing notions of crisis communications.
+However, we can still begin to develop crisis comms strategies both in preparation for potential impact and in response to an incident.
+We need to be decisive, acting quickly and proactively, and develop the following materials, to ensure we are equipped as best as possible for all scenarios.

 - Developing a Crisis Communications Plan that includes a model for all potential scenarios on how this could affect your brand